Test Optional Process

 - All applicants are considered for merit-based scholarships when they apply, regardless of testing plan.
 Learn more about scholarships and aid at Baylor.

-- We encourage all students, regardless of testing plan, to submit the recommended items: self-reported academic record (SRAR), a résumé, 2 letters of recommendation and short answer response.
+- We encourage all students, regardless of testing plan, to submit the recommended application items: self-reported academic record (SRAR), a résumé, 2 letters of recommendation and short answer response.

 - Please keep in mind that some majors and academic programs have specific academic entrance requirements.
 Learn more about major requirements.